TeamCat-Snake/Yak/README.md

 Getting started

-1.Fork and clone Yak into your computer.
+1. Fork and clone Yak into your computer.
-2.Run npm install in your terminal.
+2. Run npm install in your terminal.
 3. Add a .env file and add a create a postgreSQL URI within the .env file.
 3. Enter npm run build
 4. Enter npm start to test the application